-I am writing today to explain about the ppf account benefits for new or existing investors who wants to stay up to date with the updated rules and rate of interest.
+Along with a PPF withdrawal ruels and calculator, I am writing today to explain about the benefits of a PPF account for new or existing investors who wants to stay up to date with the updated rules and rate of interest.

 Investment is not about following instructions blindly.
 Instead, there should be a goal for which one should invest.
 A goal can be anything, be that buying a new car, buying a house, education, marriage, retirement etc.

 Since last few years, I am investing in a PPF account:

 . . . the goal has been purely to add up to my retirement corpus.